-The worldwide WannaCry ransomware attack proved less destructive than initially feared, but it was another reminder of the danger that lurks in our inbox.
-And although there is now some doubt that the global ransomworm was distributed via an email campaign as initially believed, data show that phishing has become a widely used mechanism for distributing ransomware, according to NTT Security in its 2017 Global Threat Intelligence Report.
+The worldwide WannaCry ransomware attack in May 2017 proved less destructive than initially feared, but it was another reminder of the danger that lurks in our inbox.
+And although it is now believed that the initial problem stemmed from an exposed and vulnerable SMB port, rather than being distributed via an email campaign as many originally thought, data show that phishing has become a widely used mechanism for distributing ransomware, according to NTT Security in its 2017 Global Threat Intelligence Report.

 All businesses are on notice—but should retailers be particularly concerned?

 Absolutely.
 Cyber attacks on retailers may not top the list, but they’re up there.
 NTT’s study finds that 77 percent of all detected ransomware globally hits four main sectors: business and professional services, 28 percent; government, 19 percent; health care, 15 percent; and retail, 15 percent.
 Retail is also among the hardest-hit victims of phishing campaigns.

 Don’t become another data breach statistic.
 Get our FREE Special Report, Data Security: Data Loss Prevention Best Practices and Proven Policies to Combat Data Breaches right now!

 “Health care and retail appear in the top five industries targeted by both phishing and ransomware,” according to the NTT threat report.
 It makes sense, the report concludes, “as these are two of the industries which have the strongest drive to maintain continual operations.
 The strong correlation between phishing and ransomware attacks in health care and retail is likely no accident, and highlights the impact phishing campaigns can have.”